-This past week was one of my favorite observances: International Women’s Day.
-While National Donut Day may be a very close second, International Women’s Day holds a special place in my heart because it’s a rare 24 hours when women are praised for their ambition and determination and are empowered to reach further in the coming year.
-This sadly is not as commonplace as it should be in the 21st century.
-Women around the world right now are banned from going to school, paid less for their work, period shamed and generally considered less capable, all because of one chromosomal difference.
+Although National Donut Day may be a very close second, International Women’s Day holds a special place in my heart.
+It’s a rare 24 hours when women are praised for their ambition and determination, and are empowered to reach even further in the coming year.
+Sadly, this praise is not as commonplace as it should be in the 21st century.
+Women around the world are banned from going to school, paid less for their work, period-shamed and generally considered less capable, all because of one chromosomal difference.

 This utterly baffles me.

 I remember the first time I experienced this diminishing of women firsthand.
-I’d just addressed a conference room of men on a marketing initiative I spearheaded that exceeded our goals when the VP of the company patted me on the head as he gestured for me to take a seat.
-As if my ambition needed to be placated.
+I’d just briefed a conference room of men on a marketing initiative I’d spearheaded that had exceeded our goals.
+After I was done, as if my ambition needed to be placated, the VP of the company patted me on the head as he gestured for me to take a seat.
 I was in my early 20s at the time, fresh out of college and hungry to affect change in the world.
 I stared in disbelief as everyone in the room smiled, refusing to acknowledge the power play I’d involuntarily been thrust into.
 Is the “real world” just a man’s world after all?

 Now, I’m the first to admit my upbringing is intertwined with privileges not all women are afforded.
-First, I was born in the United States, which culturally values girls’ education, and I had very engaged teachers who cared deeply about their students, even in the midst of a lower income neighborhood of Los Angeles.
-My parents also worked their tails off to not only keep our family afloat, but thrive enough to move us to the suburbs of San Diego with public schools that often produce Harvard graduates.
+First, I was born in the United States, which tends to value girls’ education, and I had very engaged teachers who cared deeply about their students, even in the midst of a lower-income neighborhood in Los Angeles.
+My parents also worked their tails off to not only keep our family afloat, but thriving enough to move us to the suburbs of San Diego and their public schools that often produce Harvard graduates.
 It wasn’t until I was an adult that I learned of the many sleepless nights my parents laid worried, unsure of how they’d afford groceries and the mortgage in my early childhood.
-Which I think is the biggest gift of all.
+I think that is the biggest gift of all.
 In my mind, one of the most empowering things you can do for someone is to give them the space to be themselves without limitations.
 I developed courage as a young child, if not for the sole reason that besides the occasional stalky spider, I really had nothing to be afraid of.

 These seem inconsequential on their own.
 But stringed along the timeline of my life, they matter.
 Because each action validated me and showed me I matter, unrelated to my gender.

 A large part of empowering women to thrive is creating a safe space for them to step out of the roles “femininity” prescribes us.
 Men and women alike have bought into the idea that women should be passive and agreeable, which causes many to shy away from being direct about their thoughts and feelings for fear of being less “likable.”
 It’s the first step in the shrinking process; women biting their tongues and being asked to smile while doing so.
 Yet who does this serve?
-Society should encourage women to be more than people pleasers.
+Society should encourage women to be more than people-pleasers.
 And by society, that includes women, too.
-I’ve been told while on an entirely female staff that my constructive feedback for those I supervise was “too harsh” and that I should sandwich critiques between positive statements—which feels like an oxymoron and hinders someone from growing if you ask me.
-Females are strong as hell, and if we start to treat one another this way, I have a feeling we’ll rise to the occasion.
+I’ve been told while on an entirely female staff that my constructive feedback for those I supervise was “too harsh.”
+I should have, apparently, sandwiched critiques between positive statements—which feels like an oxymoron and hinders someone from growing if you ask me.
+Women are strong as hell, and if we start to treat one another this way, I have a feeling we’ll rise to the occasion.

-According to the U.S. Department of Education, more women are graduating from college than men, and though the numbers are small (for now), women are making their way to the C-suite, Congress and more.
-So the next time you see a young girl playing T-ball, or an aspiring female NFL player, or firefighter, or mechanic, be one of her insignificant moments that matter.
+According to the U.S. Department of Education, more women are graduating from college than men, According to data collected by the National Student Clearinghouse Research Center, enrollment dropped by 14.4% for men and 6% for women in spring 2021.
+Additionally, though the numbers are small (for now), women are making their way to the C-suite, Congress and more.
+So the next time you see a young girl playing T-ball, or an aspiring female NFL player, firefighter or mechanic, be one of her insignificant moments that matter.
 Tell her yes, she can.
 Empowered women spark empowering ideas and lift up others, both male and female, in the process.
 And those are the kind of humans we need.